arm61/pylj/docs/source/first-principles.md

 \ln Q = N \ln V - \ln N! - 3N \ln \Lambda.
 $$

-Stirling's approximation, $\ln N! \approx N \ln N - N$, makes the middle term tractable, but it is the first term that matters here, because it is the only one that depends on the volume.
+The $N!$ counts the ways of labelling identical particles, which do not give distinct states.
+It is the first term that matters here, because it is the only one that depends on the volume.
 The pressure is

 $$
 p = k_B T \left(\frac{\partial \ln Q}{\partial V}\right)_T = k_B T \frac{N}{V},